mna/0value/posts/my Go centric Vim setup.md

 Note that this is my setup on my Macbook Pro, where I always use the graphical Vim (MacVim).
 My `.vimrc` file would no doubt need some checks and tweaks to work correctly in terminal mode or cross-platform.

-Do you use something awesome, especially Go-related, that I didn't mention?
-Drop me a line [on Twitter][tw], or [open an issue on Github][issue], I'll update the post (and my `.vimrc`!) with interesting suggestions that make Go coding better with Vim.
+Am I missing some Vim-awesomeness, especially Go-related?
+Drop me a line [on Twitter][tw], or [discuss via an issue on Github][issue], I'll update the post with interesting suggestions that make Go coding better with Vim.

 [pckctrl]: http://wbond.net/sublime_packages/package_control
 [speak]: http://yanpritzker.com/2011/12/16/learn-to-speak-vim-verbs-nouns-and-modifiers/